 For the ultimate convenience, download the transit app to your smartphone.
 Get real-time bus locations and schedules, as well as bikeshare (WE-cycle) and rideshare (Lyft) availability from wherever you are.

 The Aspen Downtowner is a fun, free way to get around Aspen.
 Download the Downtowner app to see current service areas and request a ride.
 The Downtowner is generally in operation from 11am–11pm; double-check the app for availability.

 Applying for Aspen’s Car to Go gives you access to a fleet of all-hybrid vehicles and includes gas, maintenance, roadside assistance, and insurance.

 All points in Aspen can be easily and efficiently reached using the RFTA bus system.
 All bus routes within the City of Aspen, as well as many routes to Buttermilk, Aspen Highlands and Snowmass are free.

 Whether or not you have a car in town, RFTA provides the easiest access to all four Mountains.
 RFTA buses also provide free WiFi for business and pleasure during longer valley-wide commutes.

 Each RFTA bus is fitted with ski racks and wheel well snow brushes to keep your skis clean in transit.
 All buses can accommodate regular skis, hyperbolic skis, and snowboards.

 Skiers can take buses to and from Rubey Park, the downtown transportation hub, where you’ll find buses to the other three ski areas as well as downvalley.
-Rubey Park is located just two blocks away from the Aspen Square, which is an easy walk.
+Rubey Park is located less than two blocks away from the Aspen Square, which is an easy walk.